Food Consumption

 Select food retail establishments are displayed below due to associations between these types of establishments and health.
 For example, proximity to convenience stores has been associated with unhealthy eating patterns (low fruit and vegetable consumption and high consumption of sugary drinks, snacks, and fast food) among children.
 Increased grocery store density has been associated with a reduced number of poor mental health days, while increased fast food restaurant density has been associated with an increased number of poor mental health days.

-Highlights: Statewide, 12% of adults in Texas report frequent physical distress, meaning that their physical health was not good for 14 or more of the past 30 days.
+Statewide, 13.9% of adults in Texas report frequent physical distress, meaning that their physical health was not good for 14 or more of the past 30 days.
 In terms of mental health, 17.3% of adults in Texas report frequent mental distress, meaning that their mental health was not good for 14 or more of the past 30 days.

 Looking at the healthcare and food retail environment surrounding census tracts with relatively high rates of mental and physical distress, there tend to be few supermarkets and healthcare facilities nearby.